 You are here

-Facilitators: Jane Gerdy (firstname.lastname@example.org) and Lisa Darby (email@example.com), Terry Brennan (firstname.lastname@example.org).
+Facilitators: Jane Gerdy (firstname.lastname@example.org), Lisa Darby (email@example.com), Terry Brennan (firstname.lastname@example.org).

 Steering Committee Liaison: MaryJane Dolan (email@example.com).